Fighting deforestation with language

 It is easy to understand where Iris’ passion for the environment comes from “my parents had a little ecological farm and so we are mindful of the environment and [live] a green lifestyle”.

-This passion for the environment spills into her master’s degree with the last year focusing on environmental law and her future plans to study environmental law in Paris.
-This will give her “an opinion from another country…for me the environment is bigger than a country, it is worldwide”.
+This passion for the environment spills into her master’s degree with its last year focusing on environmental law and her future plans to study environmental law in Paris.
+This will give her “an opinion from another country…for me the environment is bigger than a country, it is worldwide.”.

 Language plays a key role in the fight against this development.
 Iris is responsible for co-ordinating between all those involved – local people, lawyers – all speaking different languages.

 Taking the fight to the European parliament, Iris finds herself in meetings speaking French, while also working with organisations in the UK, as well as speaking to locals in Ukraine who speak in a local dialect.
-She works with them all – “you have to make it understandable for everybody…I need to explain [it] to people”
+She works with them all – “you have to make it understandable for everybody…I need to explain [it] to people.
+And for that reason I need to make sure I can share these views and advocate for others in the English language.
+So I can be heard.”